dotnet/docs/docs/csharp/delegates-events.md

     This article discusses how you should distinguish between using events and delegates in your designs.

-You can download the [delegates sample](https://github.com/dotnet/samples/tree/master/csharp/delegates-and-events) and the [events sample](https://github.com/dotnet/samples/tree/master/csharp/events) from out GitHub samples repository.
+You can download the [delegates sample](https://github.com/dotnet/samples/tree/master/csharp/delegates-and-events) and the [events sample](https://github.com/dotnet/samples/tree/master/csharp/events) from our GitHub samples repository.